Scituate Town Library Newsletter

 Program Room

-Are you ready for a fun-filled afternoon of Pokémon: The Trading Card Game?
-Join us to meet fellow Pokémon fans.
+Kick off your weekend with a fun-filled afternoon of Magic: The Gathering!
+Whether you're a seasoned player or new to the game, join us for friendly battles, deck-building fun, and the chance to meet fellow MTG fans.
 Bring your own cards or use ours.
 All skill levels welcome!
+Yummy snacks will be served.

 4-5 PM